 - How long does coverage last?
 How and when can I renew my contract?

 There are lots of layers and details for homeowners to sort out when choosing the best home warranty for their needs.
-The following frequently asked questions will cover some additional and more specific questions that may come up and should help homeowners decide if a warranty might provide extra financial security and peace of mind.
+There are several frequently asked questions that may come up and can help homeowners decide if a warranty might provide extra financial security and peace of mind.

 Q. What does a home warranty cover?